Dizzienoo/MongooseSchemaValidator/readme.md

 # Mongoose Schema Validator

 The Mongoose Schema Validator provides functionality to validate the input and output of a system through mongoose schema objects, allowing for data trimming, conversion and checking before or after the data is processed.
 This project comes out of two specific use cases for myself.
-Firstly I wanted to use my already written Mongoose Schema as / in my validator when inputs came into the system though potentially before I was saving data.
+Firstly I wanted to use my already written Mongoose Schema in my validator when inputs came into the system though potentially before I was saving data.
 Secondly, I wanted a system that could easily handle trimming the ammount of data that was being returned to the User, again tied to my already built schemas.
 The first use case is demonstrated in the Usage section of this page and there is an example of how to run the second use case in the Examples section.

 Please note, any of the extra options provided to the MSV_Options do not effect the actual processing handled by mongoose.